Mark Rowden Ministry initially provided the Eliza Davis George Memorial Baptist School, located in Liberia with five new computer systems.

 After receiving notice that there was a need for students to learn and utilize technology systems, we reached out to several like-minded, concerned individuals and organizations with a request for investments.

 In the United States, there are very few students, who have not had access to a computer.
 A large number of North American students carry a powerful computer system with them daily, in the form of a smart cell phone.
 We were saddened when we heard of students who did not even know how to turn on a computer.

 We believe that investing in the education of students in Liberia and other needful countries will open up new opportunities that will lead to them having a better future.

 Computer technology along with internet connectivity opens a wealth of untapped knowledge, enabling the research of various courses of study.

-We believe your investment in the lives of the current and future students will be highly beneficial.
-Prayerfully consider a recurring investment that will assist these students and others who are in need around the world.
 Please consider sponsoring a student at the Eliza Davis George Memorial Baptist School of which 20% of the enrollment are orphans.
 (See Programs /Support).